jwshartle/S3T2TM2/Design Doc.md

 **_Flow of events:_**

-User/Admin opens program and enters username and password (include login use case)
+→User/Admin opens program and enters username and password (include login use case)

 → User/Admin selects date on which task should be added

 → User enters task

-Write into table which holds task name and user assigned
+←Write into table which holds task name and user assigned

 ← Display added task